DRoPack/mkdocs-notebook/docs/microsoft/sharepoint-framework/spfx-basics.md

     yo @microsoft/sharepoint --skip-install
     ```

     After the project is created, it's the developers responsibility to run the `npm install`.
-The benefit of doing it this way is that the generator will create the scaffold out the project faster.
+The benefit of doing it this way is that the generator will scaffold out the project faster.

-## Yeoman Generator Prompts

-!!! note
-    The `Yeoman` prompts for SharePoint will vary depending on the version of `Yeoman` install.

 ## Install Local Certificate